hgc123123/nyush-cluster/nyush-cluster/docs/storage/storage-locations.md

 Each user and group can have storage folders in different locations.

 ## Data Types and Storage Tiers
-Files stored on the HPC fall into one of three categories:
+Files stored on the HPC fall into one of two categories:

 1. **Home** folders store programs, scripts, and user config i.&nbsp;e. long-lived and very important files.
 Loss of this data requires to redo manual work (like programming).